Triton-Robotics-Training/Embedded-Week-3/README.md

 # Assignment #1 - Writing the class

 For this exercise, we'll be writing a PID class.
-There is some starter code, which you can find in [week3_assignment1.cpp](https://github.com/Triton-Robotics-Training/Embedded-Week-3/blob/main/week3_assignment1.cpp), but you'll be implementing the things you've learned above yourself.
+There is some starter code, which you can find in [week3_assignment1.cpp](week3_assignment1.cpp), but you'll be implementing the things you've learned above yourself.
 You have full freedom to change anything in the PID class sectionc, but not the main section, as thats the autograder.
 Of course you can add prints in the main as you'd like, and modify the debug flag in main.
+Your goal is to complete the class and make it functional as a PID class.
+You can add variables, methods, anything you want to the PID class.
 We have a set of [known correct outputs](pidCorrectOutputs.md), which is helpful for debugging, but know that differences from these do not necessarily mean that you are incorrect.

 # Additional Notes